krathalan/apparmor-profiles/README.md

 - [waybar](#waybar)

 ### chromium
-This profile has been tested with the `ungoogled-chromium` AUR package ONLY, on both Xorg and Sway (with `--enable-features=UseOzonePlatform --ozone-platform=wayland`).
+This profile has been tested with the `ungoogled-chromium` AUR package ONLY, on both Xorg and Sway (with `--ozone-platform-hint=auto`).

 ### evince
 You will need to [add local overrides](#adding-local-overrides) if you wish to view documents that are not in `~/{D,d}ocuments/` or `~/{D,d}ownloads/`.
 You will also need to add overrides if you wish to edit or save documents.